Home » How Does the MCAT Score Work? A Clear Breakdown of MCAT Scoring

 Can You Retake the MCAT?

 Yes, you can retake the MCAT.
 However, know that a strong MCAT score your first time around is 1) more pleasant for you, you don’t have to study and take a huge exam twice, and 2) in general, looks better for your medical school applications.
-If you recently received your score and feel unhappy with it or are considering a retake, check out my other blog post, “5 Reasons You Got a Low MCAT Score”, for guidance on retaking the MCAT after a low score.
+Students interested in learning more can review the full MCAT scoring process.
+If you recently received your score and feel unhappy with it or are considering a retake, check out my other blog post, “ 5 Reasons You Got a Low MCAT Score”, for guidance on retaking the MCAT after a low score.

 Looking for a way to boost the effectiveness of your MCAT prep?
 Take advantage of MCAT tutoring from Elite Medical Prep!